MOHSIN1352/CompetiQuest/server/Backend-Flow.md

 ---

+### **Company Management**
+1. Admin creates companies with name, description, and website.
+2. Companies support search functionality.
+3. Company data can be updated or deleted by admins.
+4. Public endpoints allow users to view and search companies.
+5. Pagination supported for listing all companies.

+---

 ### **Question Management**
 1. Admin creates questions with options, difficulty, subjects.
 2. Question can be associated with one or multiple subjects.